The State of the US Sports Betting Market in 2026

 How Sports Betting Operators Can Win in a High-Growth Market

-Operators entering new or competitive markets face rising CPAs and inflated CPCs.
-Efficient customer acquisition requires cleaner signals, accurate attribution, and real-time visibility across channels.
+Operators face rising CPAs and inflated CPCs in competitive states.
+Efficient growth depends on clean data, accurate attribution, and real-time visibility across channels.

 New state launches attract aggressive competition.
-Operators that remove invalid traffic early gain cleaner data, lower CPAs, and faster visibility into incremental conversions.
-This positions brands to capture market share during the highest-value acquisition windows.
+Operators that identify and suppress invalid traffic early gain cleaner data, lower CPAs, and faster insight into incremental conversions.
+This positions brands to capture market share during the most valuable acquisition windows.

 FAQ & Key Takeaways